-Top 5 Best Straight Razor Reviews for Jan.
+Best Straight Razor – Top 5 Sharpest Reviews for Feb.
 2017

 Shaving is a chore for most men, although there are certainly some who enjoy the opportunity to take a little time for themselves while making sure they’re groomed just the way they like – these men welcome the return of the straight razor.